Quick start guide

 During a trial, the deployable servers are limited to 1 instance at the time with 1CPU / 1GB / 25GB MaxIOPS.
 At the end of your 72-hour trial, any server you have deployed will be automatically removed when your trial expires.
 To continue using your server past the initial period, upgrade your account for full access by adding balance to your account.

-At the Disks view, you can manage your storage, create templates out of existing disks, delete disks, and manage backups or templates.
-For more information, check out our guide about managing storage devices to help with many disk operations.
+At the Storage view, you can manage your storage devices, create templates out of existing storage, delete storages, and manage backups or templates.
+For more information, check out our guide about managing storage devices to help with many storage operations.

-During the trial, some of these features are locked as you are limited to 25GB of disk space.
+During the trial, some of these features are locked as you are limited to 25GB of storage capacity.

 This section contains information about your server’s IP addresses.
 Each server can have 0-5 public IP addresses and one private IP address.
 The private IP addresses are only accessible to servers within the same UpCloud account.
 This way your UpCloud servers form a secure private network.